-Electricity is so dangerous for the human body, it can electrocute or burn someone in seconds.
-That’s why we recommend that everyone should get electrical and multimeters safety training first before starting any type of work with multimeters.
+Electricity is so dangerous for the human body in some cases, it can electrocute or burn someone in seconds.
+That’s why we recommend that everyone should get electrical and multimeter safety training first before starting any type of work with multimeters.
 Following the international electric codes, every outlet and appliance should be properly grounded.

 What is a Ground connection?

 Ground or earthing is a process for safety in electrical circuits.
 It’s a way of current discharge towards the ground if someone accidentally touches any live wire.
 You should check your house outlet’s grounding with a multimeter regularly to ensure if it’s working or not.

 A third U shaped receptacle in every outlet indicates ground connection, but the presence of it is not a surety that the outlet is grounded well.
 In the absence of a ground whole home or office, electric system, and all home use devices will be vulnerable to shock electric fire.
 To avoid it, one has to test the outlet with a multimeter.

 A multimeter is a helpful electrical tool by which you can check basic parameters like voltage, current, resistance, capacitance, and many more.
 Using a digital multimeter is not very difficult if you have some interest in working with it.

 How to check electrical ground with a multimeter